evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ## Performance

-The Lucid Air Sapphire delivers a jaw-dropping maximum power of 920 KW (1251 hp/1234 bhp) and a massive total torque of 1390 Nm (1026 ft-lb).
+The Lucid Air Sapphire delivers a jaw-dropping maximum power of 920 KW (1251 hp/1234 bhp) and a massive total torque of 1390 Nm (1026 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 1.95 seconds, showcasing its astonishing acceleration.
 Additionally, it achieves a top speed of 330 km/h (205 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 118 kWh and a net usable capacity of 117 kWh, providing an 1 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 118 kWh and a net usable capacity of 117 kWh, providing an 1 kWh buffer (0.8%) for battery protection.

 The [EPA range](../../../../guides/understandingrange/epa/) is 427 miles (687 km).
 The consumption is 3.6mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.